Minnesota Food Cooperative Wars: Reasons for polarization

-In the early 1970s most co-operatives stood by the initial goals of the cooperative movement, but as time went by an ideological split emerged between those of the traditional decentralized and organic-focused co-ops and those in favor of revolutionary change.
+In the early 1970s, most co-operatives stood by the initial goals of the cooperative movement, but as time went by, an ideological split emerged between those of the traditional decentralized and organic-focused co-ops and those in favor of revolutionary change.
 This faction believed that these food cooperatives should not only serve the working class community, but that the food coops should be a force to unite the working class against the capitalist class.
 They emphasized that the cooperatives in their early working form were too decentralized and disunited.
 They also pushed for cheaper items of produce to be sold, such as margarine, white bread, and other items with some processed ingredients as to make the cooperatives more affordable and increase the range of their shopper demographic.
 They worked in the Beanery Coop on Lyndale Avenue in Minneapolis.
 They invited the neighborhood to participate in food selection.
 They published a manifesto explaining their criticisms of the existing co-op movement.
 This side eventually became known as the Coop Organization or the CO.
 Their model of organizing was heavily influenced by James Forman and groups such as the Student Nonviolent Coordinating Committee.

 Beginning of wars

+In early 1975, the CO published a series of papers that described their analysis of the Food Coop Movement.
+There was a history published that placed the co-op movement in the context of the post-WWII civil rights movement.
+A paper criticizing what it said was the food co-op movement's attitude towards profit and its effect on the growth and sustainability of the co-ops.

+The CO proposed that the Peoples Warehouse be managed by a "Workers Administration Committee" and that other committees (Farm, Purchasing, Production, Distribution and Food) be created to do the work and incorporate local and midwest coop stores in decision making.

-The cooperative wars began in the late spring of 1975 when the CO attended a quarterly meeting of the Policy Review Board, an intermediary organization made up of various representatives from different co-operatives, hosted at the Odd Fellows Hall above the Green Grass Grocery, a Saint Paul Coop.
-At this meeting the CO laid out a radical, new proposed, centralized structure for the board.
-In the plan, the CO proposed that the Peoples Warehouse be managed by a "Workers Administration Committee" and that other committees (Farm, Purchasing, Production, Distribution and Food) be created to do the work and incorporate local and midwest coop stores in decision making.
-The Public Review Board refused this proposal.
+The dispute among the various members of the coop and worker-owned broke into the open in early May, 1975 when the CO members attended a quarterly meeting of the Policy Review Board, an intermediary organization made up of various representatives from different food stores, hosted at the Odd Fellows Hall above the Green Grass Grocery, a Saint Paul Coop.
+At this meeting the CO laid out a radical, farmer and worker controlled, centralized structure to replace the Policy Review Board.
+The Policy Review Board refused this proposal.